 Successful leaders demonstrate the following five leadership qualities in their personal and professional lives, inspiring others to take action and set a course for future success.
-Strong leaders also practice key behaviors on a regular basis in order to strengthen the positive impact of these qualities.
+True leaders also practice key behaviors on a regular basis in order to strengthen the positive impact of these qualities.

 1. They are self-aware and prioritize personal development.

 Effective leaders focus on developing their emotional intelligence, Goode says.
 Leaders that work to refine this quality are more adaptive, resilient, and accepting of feedback from others.
 They also practice active listening, are open to change, and are capable of effective communication.

 The following behaviors will help you focus on your self-awareness and personal development to develop this important leadership quality.

 - Set goals, prioritize goals, and take responsibility for accomplishing them.
 Also, take responsibility for falling short of your stated goals or making mistakes along the way.

 - Successful leaders focus on the big picture, avoid distractions, and don’t get bogged down by small, tactical details.
 Practice these behaviors to promote effective management of your time and attention.

 - Set boundaries between your personal and professional lives.
 Remember that your organization will follow your lead—if they see you working long into the night, they will assume that they have to do the same.